 How many months make up a semester in Nigerian universities: 4 – 5 months

-How many credits units in a semester in Nigeria: Although this may vary, according to NUC guidelines, credit unit in per semester shall be between 15 and 24.
+How many credits units in a semester in Nigeria: Although this may vary, according to NUC guidelines, credit units per semester shall be between 15 and 24.

 Credits units: Courses are assigned weights called credit units.
 Credit units consist of a specified number of student-teacher contact hours per week per semester.
 Credit units are used in two complementary ways; as a measure of course weighting and as an indicator of student workload.